premAI-io/state-of-open-source-ai/mlops-engines.md

 ## Future

-Due to the challenge of running LLMs, enterprises will likely opt to use an inference server instead of containerizing the model in-house.
+Due to the challenge of running LLMs, enterprises will likely opt to use an inference server instead of containerising the model in-house.
 Optimising LLMs for inference requires a high level of expertise, which most companies many not have.
 Inference servers can help solve this problem by providing a simple and unified interface to deploy AI models at scale, while still being cost effective.

 Another pattern that's emerging is that models will move to the data instead of the data moving to the model.
 Currently, when calling the ChatGPT API data is sent to the model.
 Enterprises have worked very hard over the past decade to set up robust data infrastructure in the cloud.
 It makes a lot more sense to bring the model into the same cloud environment where the data is.
 This is where open-source models being cloud agnostic can have a huge advantage.